dougbutner/web-4/README.md

 	// For this to work, a matrix-like object containing every single possible hashed value for every point of data must be stored on an authentication server for each datatype.
 	// Data must also exhibit granularity related to the expander (along an integer path)
+	// This matrix of values is used to compare the biosecret with in the future
 	// This must be made more efficient to use with today's computers

 	let x;